reflectivity/reflectivity.github.io/projects/simple_model.md

 ```

 Here `film` referes to a stack with 5 repetitions of some organic bilayer, which in turn consists of 4 sublayers.
 These are defined either again as layer (here for the tails) or directly with a thickness and a material.
 The `materials` section allows to define the materials used above.
 When missing, the name is taken as the chemical formula (e.g. Si or SiO2) or as a pre-defined material (water, air) and the corresponding values are taken from a data base.

-This structure is loosely based on the model description language created by Petr Mikulik for his x-ray fitting program EDXR.

 These examples show how a model might be declared.
 There are various ways to do so for exactely the same model, and the choice depends mainly on the human readability and on *logical units* (like POPC).
 For automated writing (e.g. as an output from the data analysis software), we will have to find a reasonable and programmable approach....